MehakdeepKaur19/MehakdeepKaur19/README.md

 - 🔭 I’m currently working on **my portfolio website**

-- 🌱 I’m currently learning **Angular and numerous frontend languages.**
+- 🌱 I’m currently learning **Angular and numerous frontend language.**

 - 👯 I’m looking to collaborate on **any kind of project that will enhance my skills.**